 Bethel Missionary Baptist Church - Provides utility bill and rent assistance when funds are available.
 Need to call on Monday mornings.
-(334) 262-6881
+Call (334) 262-6881 or (334) 262-6825.

 Montgomery Community Action Committee & CDC, Inc. - This is the local community action agency that helps the working poor, and tries to ensure long term self-sufficiency.
 Programs offered include.

+The main address is 1066 Adams Avenue, Montgomery, Alabama 36104.
 Call the Montgomery Community Action Committee & CDC, Inc. at (334) 263-3474.
 Other social services are available as well.
 Continue community action Montgomery Alabama.

 First Baptist Church Community Ministries - For financial assistance or help paying bills and expenses (such as rent, mortgage, utilities) you must call for appointment at 8:30 am on Mondays only.
 Appointment for aid will also be scheduled for that day.
 Household items and furniture are also available from time to time from the ministry.
 This aid is offered from an outreach program sponsored by First Baptist Church Community Ministries.
 Call (334) 262-2273.

 Catholic Social Services of Montgomery provides free food, clothing, cooling and utility bill assistance.
 The programs may be provided to individuals and families who are in crisis due to loss of job or other emergency hardships.
 In addition, an on site thrift store provides low-cost clothing and household items to the Montgomery Alabama community, as well as emergency assistance to families in crisis.
 Call (334) 288-8890.
-Read more Montgomery Catholic Charities assistance programs.
+Or read more on Montgomery Catholic Charities assistance programs.

 Beulah Baptist Church - Provides free food, utility assistance, clothes closet to those in need of help.
 Call (334) 265-2697.

 Montgomery County Department of Human Resources is the place to contact for government and public aid.
-Services range from food stamps to vouchers to pay for child care and cash grants from TANF.
-All of the assistance is aimed at the very low income in the county, and other aid is available too.
-Read more Montgomery County public assistance.
+Services range from SNAP food stamps to vouchers to pay for child care and cash grants from TANF.
+There is also healthcare services, ranging from Medicaid to ACA insurance and even referrals to resources, such as find free eye exams near me or where you live.

 Funds for rental expenses, including security deposits, are available from non-profits or even the county DHS.
 While resources are limited, and there may be waiting lists for some programs such as section 8 vouchers, some families may be able to qualify for a grant to assist with their rent or enroll into free legal counseling to stop an eviction.
 More on rent help in Montgomery County.

-Their main areas of legal support include eviction from private and public housing; helping on claims for SSI, social security, foreclosure prevention advice, food stamps, Family Assistance (ADC) and unemployment compensation; health care, divorces and protection from abuse- both limited to abuse victims; defending debt collection lawsuits; chapter 7 bankruptcy for people at risk of immediate loss of wages, and suing debt collectors.
+Their main areas of legal support include eviction from private and public housing; helping on claims for SSI, social security, foreclosure prevention advice, food stamps, or applying for other benefits.
+Lawyers also assist with Family Assistance (ADC) and unemployment compensation; health care, divorces and protection from abuse- both limited to abuse victims.
+There is also help with defending debt collection lawsuits; chapter 7 bankruptcy for people at risk of immediate loss of wages, and suing debt collectors.